-It is a quite old kit.
+It is quite an old kit.
 I intend to make it as carefully as possible.
 It’s a long time ago that I made a British army soldier, it is since the Matilda.

 This soldier holds a grenade in the left hand.
-It’s tiny part.
+It’s a tiny part.

 This is interesting.
 I don’t think all the British soldiers hung a teacup on his back.
 Maybe it’s an image.
 There were three teacups, and the inside was buried, I drilled a hole.
 I should quit at moderate thickness or they are damaged for so much thinner work.

-There are the helmet with the camouflage net and without the net.
-There were a mark II helmet and a mark III 3 helmet in the U.K. Mark 3 was different from the unique British troops helmet which is familiar.
+There is the helmet with the camouflage net and without the net.
+There were a mark II helmet and a mark III 3 helmet in the U.K. Mark 3 was different from the unique British troop’s helmet which is familiar.
 It is a little similar to the Romanian Army helmet.
-(The left soldier of the box picture above is mark III.)
+(The left soldier of the box picture above is marked III.)